SirChristianWilliam/group-number-guessing-game-starter/README.md

 All random number stuff should happen on the server: Generation of the random number upon game start as well as comparisons between guesses and the random correct answer.

+ANSWER : The seed of the random number can be figured out and abused to get the right answer on the first guess every game.
+This also keeps from allowing the client to call the value of the random number on the client to get the right number.
+Basically to deter cheating and give a fair game to both players.

 Take a moment to discuss with your team members why this is something that a client may demand.

 Once you get it working, style it up, yo!